378: Norse Sagas: Snowfell (part 1 of 2)

 because he was a guest.

-smiled back, as guest took her hand and kissed it.
+smiled and guest smiled back.
+As guest took her hand and kissed it.

 what was happening here?

-Granted, Skegi's daughter is in a less vulnerable position than Helga was, and the saga is clear to point out that she was 15, which is actually the modern-day age of consent in Iceland.
+Granted, Skeggy's daughter is in a less vulnerable position than Helga was, and the saga is clear to point out that she was 15. which is actually the modern day age of consent in Iceland.

-Ide might have thought it was gross, but he benefited from Guest's presence more than anyone else in the long run because, well, when Guest wasn't beneath a blanket with Thorndis, he was teaching Eyde law.
+Ide might have thought it was gross, but he benefited from guest's presence more than anyone else in the long run, because, well, when Guest wasn't beneath a blanket with Thoris, he was teaching Eyde law.

-And from the following spring onward, Eyd was known as Law-Eyed.
+And from the following spring onward, Eyd was known as Law Eyd.

-The following spring, the kids said a tearful goodbye to their guest, Guest, and the parents said a tense yet hopeful good riddance when Guest finally ceased being their guest, and Skeggy could breathe again for about a month and a half until Thordis started showing.
+The following spring, the kids said a tearful goodbye to their guest, Guest, and the parents said a tense yet hopeful good riddance when Guest finally ceased being their guest and Skeggy could breathe again for about a month and a half until Thorndis started showing.

 Come autumn, her son was born, and she decided to name him after his father.